bor0/gidti/manuscript/chapter4.md

 ## 4.3.
 Quantitative Type Theory

 This book was written using Idris 1, however, in 2020 a new version, Idris 2 was released which is based on **Quantitative Type Theory**.
 Most of the examples in this book should be compatible with Idris 2.
 However, some Idris 2 code will not be compatible with Idris 1.
+Idris 2 is recommended as it also might contain some bug fixes.

 Quantitative type theory gives more computational power at the type level.
 It allows us to specify a quantity for each variable: